espressif/esp-faq/docs/en/software-framework/peripherals.rst

 Since ESP32-S2 has removed the SDIO interface, does it still support external TF card?
 --------------------------------------------------------------------------------------------------------------------------------

-  The ESP32-S2 has four groups of SPI interfaces, and you can use the interface of SPI2/SPI3 to connect an external TF card.
-When doing so, the SPI should be set to general SPI mode.
+  You can use the interface of SPI2/SPI3 to connect an external TF card.
+When doing so, please use the SPI mode of the TF card.

 ----------------